xkvasn14/mines_game/README.md

 **time**    used for slowing down giving instructions and making game more fluent
 **math**    used for calculating euclidian distances
 **random**  used for map generating

+## Play
+1) Download the script
+2) Use command "python mines.py" or "python3 mines.py" to turn game on
+3) Enjoy gameplay :)